N-Medvedev/XTANT-3_coupling_data/README.md

 # Two-temperature model parameters
-__Electron-temperature dependent parameters: electron-phonon coupling, electron heat capacity, and electron heat conductivity, calculated with `XTANT-3` code__
+__Electron-temperature dependent parameters: electron-phonon coupling (G), electron heat capacity (Ce), and electron heat conductivity (Ke), calculated with `XTANT-3` code__

-The electron-ion (electron-phonon) coupling parameters, electronic heat capacity, and electronic heat conductivity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism, and Kubo-Greenwood method.
+The electron-ion (electron-phonon) coupling parameter, electronic heat capacity, and electronic heat conductivity as functions of the electronic temperature (Te) were calculated with the help of the nonperturbative dynamical coupling formalism and Kubo-Greenwood method.
 The method was implemented in the `XTANT-3` code (https://github.com/N-Medvedev/XTANT-3).
 When using this dataset, please, cite the corresponding papers listed below.

 ## Electronic heat capacity